MHSeals/robocommand/README.md

 The Protocol Buffer message definition file, **report.proto**, can be found in the `./proto` folder.

-The Python and C++ compiled outputs of report.proto can be found in the `./msgs` folder
+The Python and C++ compiled outputs of report.proto can be found in the `./msgs` folder.

+A simple python server for testing and debugging.

+A simple python client with setup instructions below.

+A simple C++ client example.

+## Dependencies

 RoboCommand uses v6.32.1 of the protobuf runtime library and v32.1 of the protoc compiler.